 Perhaps Jon had ridden with the free folk too long; he could not help but laugh.
 “Your Grace,” he said, “captive or no, if you think you can just give Val to me, I fear you have a deal to learn about wildling women.
 Whoever weds her had best be prepared to climb in her tower window and carry her off at swordpoint . . .”

-· This last line has some people suspecting that Ser Patrek tried to “steal” Val from her tower and Wun Wun, whom Jon set as Val’s guard, was having none of it and that is why Wun Wun was upset and smashing Ser Patrek to pulp.
+This last line has some people suspecting that Ser Patrek tried to “steal” Val from her tower and Wun Wun, whom Jon set as Val’s guard, was having none of it and that is why Wun Wun was upset and smashing Ser Patrek to pulp.
 There is a chance Wun Wun knows Jon stole Val and they are already bonded.
 This is a rather important detail that adds to the future plotting of the series.

-- Val is already speaking George’s real-life words, and Jon has agreed that he wants to resettle the gift with wildlings like Ned wanted to do.
-Taken from my post on PG 3 of the forum Nymeria thread):
+Val is already speaking George’s real-life words, and Jon has agreed that he wants to resettle the gift with wildlings like Ned wanted to do.
+(Taken from my a post on PG 3 of the forum Nymeria thread):

 George is no doubt writing a modern day tale that reflects his personal values in a conscious or subconscious manner.
 There are many common themes throughout all of his books, and valuing the underdog is one of them.
 Just look at his recent September 14 blog post that is a “Salute to Immigrants”, where he says in the comments:

 And then at TusCon 43 there is a very telling interview (HERE) recording with George where he talks about a “Weeper” type situation, Faceless Men, rankings/oaths, having empathy for Native American Indians, and very importantly at the 47 minute mark- “We are all “Terrans”- we need to be more mongrels/mutts” (he is against the idea of purity), and that “I’m not an “American First” (and maybe because I read science fiction) I’m a “Terran First”.
 I’m a human being first.
 And I have this sympathy for other human beings no matter what side of the giant ice wall they happen to be born on.”